briansproule20/merit-manifesto/README.md

 The content remained unchanged, but Emily's design work transformed an rough draft into a final proof that could convince people to care.

 # **Printing Woes**
 Printing should have been straightforward: take Emily's beautifully designed PDF, send to printer, receive books.
-Instead, it became a months-long debugging session that you handled end-to-end.
+Instead, it became a months-long debugging session.

 Issues encountered:

 - Color profiles that worked on screen failed in print